Flamen

-A flamen (plural, flamines) was a specific type of priest ("sacerdos") in the ancient Roman religion and one of the oldest classes of the Roman priesthood, with origins likely predating the Republican era.
+A flamen (plural, flamines) was a specific type of priest (sacerdos) in the ancient Roman religion and one of the oldest classes of the Roman priesthood, with origins likely predating the Republican era.
 These flamines, of which there were fifteen, were high-ranking members of the College of Pontiffs who administered and oversaw the various cults of the state-sponsored religion, both collectively and individually.
 The most important of these were the three flamines maiores ("major priests"), who each served one of the gods of the Archaic Triad: Jupiter, Mars, and Quirinus.
 The remaining twelve flamines minores ("lesser priests") served various minor deities, of whom little is definitively known, with two of their identities even being forgotten.
 While these original flamines lost most of their cultural and religious significance by the dawn of the Empire, the term flamen went on to be used in reference to priests of the cults of deified Emperors (divus).

 Etymology

 The etymology of flamen remains obscure, and perhaps undecidable.
 The term is traditionally connected with the Proto-Germanic verb *blōtaną ("to sacrifice"; cf. Gothic blotan), by positing a Proto-Indo-European stem *bʰleh₂d-m(e)n- (or *bʰleh₂g-m(e)n-), which could have originally meant "sacrifice".
 However, the link remains uncertain since it is impossible to decide whether the Latin form reflects an earlier flă-men, flăd-men or flăg-smen.

-Indo-European scholar G. Dumézil attempted to link the term to the Sanskrit word brahman.
+Indo-European scholar Georges Dumézil attempted to link the term to the Sanskrit word brahman.
 (Note: "The Sanskrit brahman ... must derive, with reverse guna, from *bhelgh-men- or *bholgh-men-.
 The Latin flamen must derive from a neighboring form, *bhlagh-smen-, which, along with forms having the radical -el- or - ol-, presents the same shift." — Dumézil) Dumézil himself notes that the etymology has problems in terms of phonological shifts, and the cognates have not been universally accepted by modern scholars.
 (Note: Dumézil was aware of the technical difficulties, but defended the weak link based on the broader grounds, that the nexus between bráhman / flamen was part of a pair of dyadic terms, the other being Skt. ráj- / Latin rēg-, which were key roles in his hypothetical tripartite ideology underpinning Indo-Europeans' social organization.
 He claimed this comparative sociological framework strengthened the claimed cognate identities between the two pairs of terms.)
 Andrew Sihler considers the claim that flamen might be a cognate of the Vedic term to be as plausible.
 He notes that the hypothesis of a connection to Gothic blotan and via Proto-Indo-European *bʰleh₂d-m(e)n- is equally plausible.
+Martin Litchfield West states, "it is not unproblematic, and sometimes rejected.
+Yet it is hard to dismiss the similarity of the words as fortuitous––they share the masculine suffix *-men-, which is an archaic rarity––and the identification continues to be canvassed, albeit with reservations.
+The case for it is strengthened by the fact that the Brahman and the Flamen Dialis were subject to a whole series of similar taboos."